mkrzystanek/udacity_project2/Problem2/explanation2.md

 **find_files() function:**

 Calling this function involves calling "check_files()" recursive function, which visits every subdirectory of root directory tree.
-If total number of subdirectories is n, time complexity is O(n).
+Time complexity is O(depth x avg. number of directory in each level).

 ###### Space complexity: